-Mrs. Allan was so surprised that she forgot to be tactful, and answered plainly for once in her life,
+Mrs. Allan was so surprised that she forgot to be tactful, and

-"There are two classes-one of boys and one of girls-needing a teacher.
+"There are two classes--one of boys and one of girls--needing a teacher.
 I have been teaching the girls' class, but I shall have to give it up for a little time on account of the baby's health.
 You may have your choice, Miss MacPherson."